Feeling anxious? Here are a few effective ways I have tackled my own anxiety and hopefully they can help someone else as well!

 Use A Weighted Blanket

 Do you like the feel of the heavy lead bib at the dentist office when having X-rays done?
 Ever wondered why, in the midst of an appointment that most find anxiety-inducing, that bib is calming?
-The pressure placed on the body from a weighted blanket assists in “grounding” or reducing the levels of cortisol, the stress hormone, in the brain.
+The pressure placed on the body from a weighted blanket assists in "grounding" or reducing the levels of cortisol, the stress hormone, in the brain.
 By lowering cortisol levels, weighted blankets can help trigger the release of both dopamine and serotonin, hormones that help control stress, anxiety, and depression.
-I am obsessed with relaxing with my weighted blanket, even on days I am not feeling anxious.
+I am obsessed with relaxing with my weighted blanket, even on days I am not feeling anxious, like the last time I went to the dentist had to get surgery, and before this an awesome thing was the dentist used a teeth whitening pen and then started the nerve surgery, so after this the blanket was my best friend ..
 When I sleep under the blanket I notice that I fall asleep faster and sleep deeper throughout the night.
 Sometimes I like to fold the blanket in half or thirds and drape it across my lap or over my shoulders for some extra relaxing pressure while reading or watching a movie.
-I can’t recommend these blankets enough!
-I have both a 15lb and a 20lb blanket.
-For a starter, here’s the 15lb blanket I have that comes with a removable and washable soft duvet cover.
+I can't recommend these blankets enough!

 Ask for Help

 Anxiety is an often misunderstood condition for those who do not suffer from it.
-Even well-meaning people can make unhelpful comments such as “just think about something else” not understanding the full breadth of the mental gymnastics and resulting physical symptoms that an anxiety sufferer experiences on a daily basis.
-Commonly, anxiety sufferers will withdraw completely, but I’ve found that being openly communicative with the people closest to me, like my husband, can make a huge difference on “bad days”.
-Every person requires different things to alleviate the symptoms of anxiety – maybe distraction is your medicine of choice, and heading out for a day of normal everyday errands or a fun day at the park can get your head in a better space.
+Even well-meaning people can make unhelpful comments such as "just think about something else" not understanding the full breadth of the mental gymnastics and resulting physical symptoms that an anxiety sufferer experiences on a daily basis.
+Commonly, anxiety sufferers will withdraw completely, but I've found that being openly communicative with the people closest to me, like my husband, can make a huge difference on "bad days" thanks to me opening up me and my husband were able to find natural treatments to help me cope with the symptoms.
+One of the natural medicine products I've recently tried is buying cannabis seeds as well as a CBD snack.
+I use a pocket size 2 piece wooden hemp grinder which looks very neat and clean, and works well.
+You're probably going to need to get one for yourself as well.
+If this is something you want to try then check out this popular dispensary ontario oregon, it's the one I use.
+Every person requires different things to alleviate the symptoms of anxiety - maybe distraction is your medicine of choice, CBD oil for sleeping or heading out for a day of normal everyday errands or a fun day at the park can get your head in a better space.
 Maybe being alone is how you recharge.
-Talk and be open about your struggles and your needs, and don’t be afraid to seek conversation with a professional – talk therapy can be life-changing if you enter into it with an open heart and mind.
+Talk and be open about your struggles and your needs, and don't be afraid to seek conversation with a professional - talk therapy can be life-changing if you enter into it with an open heart and mind.